 A reasonable starting point for US policy would be 10 paid holidays and 15 days of paid vacation, for a total of 25.
 Farther-reaching proposals include a 35-hour standard work week (rather than 40) and periodic paid sabbaticals during one’s work career.

 Americans also spend a good bit of time getting to and from work.
 Commute time has increased steadily since the 1970s, and it now averages 50 minutes per day.24

-It also is possible to mandate better scheduling practices by employers.
-In Denmark and France, retail employers, who are among those most desirous of scheduling flexibility, are required to notify employees of their schedule weeks or months in advance and to provide a guaranteed minimum number of hours.26
+It is possible to mandate better scheduling practices by employers.
+In Germany, retail employers are required to notify employees of their schedule 16 weeks in advance.
+In Denmark the requirement is 26 weeks.
+A number of European nations firms must provide a guaranteed minimum number of hours to their workers.25

 We can do better.
 A number of other affluent democratic countries already do.

 - Jody Heymann, Hye Jin Rho, John Schmitt, and Alison Earle, “Contagion Nation: A Comparison of Paid Sick Day Policies in 22 Countries,” Center for Economic Development Research, 2009; Lane Kenworthy, “Social Programs,” The Good Society. ↩

 - US Bureau of Labor Statistics, “Employee Benefits in the United States,” 2017, table 6 (“Selected Paid Leave Benefits”), using data from the National Compensation Survey. ↩